 This is the vision of cjdns.

 I've followed Caleb's story since I cloned down cjdns back in 2012.
-Please stop and read the white paper and project goals if you wish.
+Please stop and read the white paper and project goals.

-The first thing that happened when he got to Mexico is this.
-As the two of us left the apartment to collect Caleb I asked Everett to grab a machine.
+As the two of us left the apartment to collect Caleb from the airport I asked Everett to grab a computer.
 He didn't.
 So we hung out at the Mexico City airport from 11 at night until 8 the next morning.
 Trains stop at midnight and don't start until 7a on Sundays.
 So, there we were, waiting and waiting, and Caleb didn't show.
 Turns out he went to a different version of the same cafe.
 Missed due to lack of communication.
 Happens.
 Everett went to collect him after getting back to the apartment and getting a message on sbot saying he'd arrived.
 He got to the apartment and we dove in.

 These are the notes I took in the first few hours he was here.
 I wrote them to notecards first (he opined in the chillest of ways that there was no whiteboard and markers -- notecards and washi tape had to do).
 Later that night I pushed my notecards to my notebook.
 Now that he's gone I have the mental capacity to push them to a git repo.